Volunteer

 How to Get Involved

-3. Complete Volunteer Registration & Release Forms (will be sent once an interest form is submitted)
+4. Complete Volunteer Registration Forms (will be sent to you once above steps are complete)

 Please note – the Volunteer Coordinator works part-time and may take 2+ business days to respond to inquiries.
-If you have an urgent question, please call the office at 360-671-3509.
+If you have an urgent question, please call our office at 360-671-3509.

 Testimonials